EducationPh.D., University of Erlangen-Nuremberg, Germany

 Decays of neutral B mesons are an ideal system to study CP violating effects as well as transitions of particles into their anti-particles and back.
 Examples of my research include: I was involved in an initial study of the CP violation parameter sin(2β) in B0 meson decays using CDF data; my group made significant contributions to the discovery of particle-antiparticle oscillation in decays of Bs0 mesons at CDF and we worked on a measurement of the CP violating phase βs in Bs0 → J/ψ φ decays.
 The first measurement of bounds on the CP violation parameter sin(2βs) indicated an intriguing discrepancy with predictions of the Standard Model of particles physics indicating hints to new physics phenomena, while an update of the analysis with more statistics shows a better agreement with the Standard Model prediction.

 As a member of the CMS experiment operating at the Large Hadron Collider (LHC) at CERN near Geneva, Switzerland, I study the nature of dark matter.
 The products from the collision of protons at the LHC may include dark matter particles that compose about 25% of the mass-energy in the universe.
-There are actually compelling arguments that the energies reached, when the LHC is started up again in 2015 at its full center-of-mass energy, are in the regime of producing dark matter particles.
+There are actually compelling arguments that the energies reached, when the LHC starts up again in 2015 at almost its design center-of-mass energy, are in the regime of producing dark matter particles.
 A favoured candidate for these dark matter particles is the neutralino, the lightest and most stable of a whole set of new supersymmetric partners to each of the known particles of the standard model.
-My group is involved in the search for signatures of dark matter in the CMS data through the production of supersymmetric particles that decay into photons in the final state.
+My group is involved in the search for signatures of dark matter in the CMS data through the production of supersymmetric particles that decay into photons and leptons in the final state.
 My dark matter research is in association with the Bruce and Astrid McWilliams Center for Cosmology at CMU.

 - S. Chatrchyan et al., Search for new physics in events with photons, jets, and missing transverse energy in pp collisions at √s=7 TeV, J. High Energ.
 Phys.
 2013, 1007 (2013)